As well as offering tools and resources, organisations need to grow their capacity and capability to work in a truly evidence informed way.

 Each CCG has one or two GP sessions per week of Fellowship time funded by the West of England AHSN and the CCG, in four of the seven CCGs.
 This is spread across 10 GP Clinical Evidence Fellows, who all share a common drive for professional development, a personal interest in applying evidence in practice, are keen to make a difference and are curious to find out how health commissioning really works.

 The fellowship is now in its third year.
 The Clinical Evidence Fellows work from the CCG offices, and have commented on the significant difference in organisational culture from their GP practice: the open plan office, the ever-changing seating plan of ‘hot-desking’, commissioners tied up in meetings.
 It seems that the CCGs also are on a learning curve, of how to best use this precious clinical resource, particularly as searching for and reviewing evidence is not always a routine step in the process of service development.
+The Fellows are helping to change culture by being evidence champions and showing their value by applying their clinical knowledge to evidence reviews.

 The programme was evaluated in March 2016 during year two and a further evaluation was completed in June 2017 in year three.
 The evaluation reports can be found here: